xebialabs/xl-deploy-kubernetes-helm-chart/README.md

 # Digital.ai Deploy HA on Kubernetes Helm Chart
-This repository contains a Helm Chart for Xebialabs Deploy product.
-The Helm Chart automates and simplifies deploying XL-Deploy clusters on Kubernetes and other Kubernetes-enabled Platforms by providing the essential features you need to keep your clusters up and running.
+This repository contains a Helm Chart for Digital.ai Deploy product.
+The Helm Chart automates and simplifies deploying digital.ai Deploy clusters on Kubernetes and other Kubernetes-enabled Platforms by providing the essential features you need to keep your clusters up and running.

 ## Prerequisites Details
 * Kubernetes v1.17+